dacquaviva/Face-recognition/README.md

 # Face-recognition
-Face recognition using matrix and tensor decomposition.
+Face recognition using matrix(Eigenfaces) and tensor decomposition.